Paulina Rubio videography

 For her seventh studio album Pau-Latina (2004), Rubio released four music videos.
-"Te Quise Tanto" was directed by Gustavo Garzón, while "Algo Tienes" and "Dame Otro Tequila" were directed by Dago Gonzáles.
-The fourth video of the album, "Mía" was directed by Picky Talarico.
+"Te Quise Tanto" was directed by Gustavo Garzón, while "Algo Tienes" and "Dame Otro Tequila" were directed by Dago González.
+The fourth video of the album, "Mía", was directed by Picky Talarico.
 "Te Quise Tanto" won an accolade at the 2005 Lo Nuestro Awards for Video of the Year.
-Rubio's eighth album Ananda (2006) spawned music videos for the songs "Ni Una Sola Palabra", "Nada Puede Cambiarme", "Ayúdame", and "Que Me Voy A Quedar", while for her ninth album Gran City Pop released music videos for the songs "Causa Y Efecto", with two different takes; "Ni Rosas Ni Juguetes", other Mr. 305 Remix version features rapper Pitbull of the song and "Algo De Ti".
+Rubio's eighth album Ananda (2006) spawned music videos for the songs "Ni Una Sola Palabra", "Nada Puede Cambiarme", "Ayúdame", and "Que Me Voy A Quedar", while for her ninth album Gran City Pop released music videos for the songs "Causa Y Efecto", with two different takes; "Ni Rosas Ni Juguetes", other Mr. 305 Remix version features rapper Pitbull of the song, and "Algo De Ti".
 During that period she worked with directors Paul Boyd, Gabriel Coss and Israel Lugo, Paula Falla, Rudi Dolezal and Jessy Terrero.

 The following years, Rubio released her tenth studio album Brava!, with "Me Gustas Tanto" as its lead single.
-The video was directed by herself and Gustavo López Mañas.
+The video was directed by Gustavo López Mañas.
 In 2012 she reissued her third album as Bravísima! and also released videos for the singles "Me Voy" and "Boys Will Be Boys".
 This last video was directed by Yasha Malekzad and nominate for Best Music Video at Premios Tu Mundo.